geigerzaehler/beets-check/README.md

 progressbar.

-If you changed one of the files on purpose, its checksum most certainly will have changed, too.
+If you have changed one of the files on purpose, its checksum most certainly will have changed, too.
 So go ahead and update the database.
 ```
 $ beet check -u 'album:Sgt.
 Pepper'
 Updating checksums:  2/13 [15%]